Project Review Board

 The PMO focuses on several major values: enhancing project performance and results; improving resource coordination; and Increasing delivery of business benefits.The efforts to increase IT project management skills, adopt countywide project management methodology and standard IT project delivery methods contribute to shifting the oversight from compliance with PRB processes to promoting project success.

 - King County Monthly Project Portfolio Status Report

-- Risk Based Oversight: the project reviews are targeted specifically on identification of project risks and recommendations to project teams for moving forward in a way to mitigate the risks and promote project success.
+- Risk Based Oversight: project reviews are targeted specifically on identification of project risks and recommendations to project teams for moving forward in a way to mitigate the risks and promote project success.

 - County employees can find more PRB information on the King County Intranet.

 IT Governance Manager: Zlata Kauzlaric, firstname.lastname@example.org